sampsyo/home/_posts/2015-09-26-functioninheritance.md

 Since embracing function inheritance last week, I've already used it twice in my prototype compiler:

 * Type elaboration.
 Instead of [mucking up my type checker with AST-manipulation boilerplate][soq], I use something like a memoization combinator to save its results in a symbol table.
 * Desugaring.
 I wrote a pure-boilerplate generator, called `gen_translate`, that just copies an AST without changing it.
-Then I wrote a combinator to encapsulate pattern matching and replacement for some specific syntactic sugar.
-Mashed together, they copy the tree while desugaring it, and it will be straightforward to add new desugaring rules in the future.
+Then I wrote a mixin to encapsulate pattern matching and replacement for some specific syntactic sugar.
+Mashed together, the resulting function copies most of the tree unchanged while desugaring parts of it.
+It will be straightforward to add new desugaring rules in the future.

 As an aside, TypeScript is surprisingly comfortable as a language for compiler hacking.
-Gradual typing helps you stay mostly within the bounds of a sane, ML-esque, mostly-functional subset while still admitting the occasional necessary sin like that untyped fixed-point combinator above.
+Gradual typing helps you stay mostly within the bounds of a sane, ML-reminiscent, mostly-functional subset while still admitting the occasional necessary sin like that untyped fixed-point combinator above.

 [soq]: http://stackoverflow.com/q/32641750/39182